zengjixiang/jina/docs/concepts/client/index.md

 ## Simple profiling of the latency

-Before sending any real data, you can test the connectivity and network latency by calling the {meth}`~jina.clients.mixin.ProfileMixin.profiling` method:
+Before sending any real data, you can test the connectivity and network latency by calling the {meth}`~jina-serve.clients.mixin.ProfileMixin.profiling` method:

 ```python
 from jina import Client